-The cattery emphasizes socializing the cats from the word “go,” as their kittens are housed with children and dogs.
-They’re also taken to a local convalescent home to help them grow accustomed to being around (and being handled by) different people.
+The cattery emphasizes socializing the cats, and their kittens are housed with children and dogs.
+They’re also taken to a local convalescent home to help them grow accustomed to being around (and handled by) different people.

 6. Indra’s Net

 While Indra’s Net provides professional-level breeding services, the business isn’t their primary source of income.
-Raising these cats is a hobby, so their decisions are made with the best interests of the cats in mind, rather than their bottom line.
+Raising these cats is a hobby, so their decisions are made in the best interests of the cats rather than their bottom line.

 Each of their animals is bred with breed standards in mind, making them an excellent choice for anyone looking for a show cat.
-They have a long history of success in this regard as well.
+They have a long history of success in this regard.